Kesh-web/Assignment-3-Part-1-NGINX/README.md

 The assignment includes using skills such as Bash scripting, `systemd` management, web server configuration, and basic firewall security.

-> **Note:** Ensure you have root or sudo privileges to perform the tasks outlined in this assignment.
+> **Note:** Ensure you have root or sudo privileges to perform the tasks outlined in the following.

 ## Table of contents